-Global Climate Finance (GCF) is a leader in providing high-quality report, news, insightful content, opinions, data and in-depth analysis from industry experts on climate change.
-The report is published by Global Investor Media from its Headquarter in London, United Kingdom, and serves an elite audience in political, financial, business and academic circle.
+Global Climate Finance (GCF) is a leader in providing high-quality report, news, insightful content, opinions, data and in-depth analysis from industry experts on climate finance.
+The report serves an elite audience in political, financial, business, investors, stakeholders, and academic circle.

 GLOBAL CLIMATE FINANCE BELIEVES THAT NO INSTITUTION CAN SOLVE THE CHALLENGES OF CLIMATE CHANGE ON ITS OWN, HENCE; WE BRING TOGETHER A VARIETY OF PARTNERS SUCH AS:- GOVERNMENTS, INTERNATIONAL BUSINESSES, NGOS, FOUNDATIONS, CORPORATIONS, INVESTORS, RESEARCH INSTITUTES, AND OTHER MULTILATERAL ORGANISATIONS TO ADDRESS THESE CHALLENGES COLLECTIVELY TO CREATE PROSPERITY AND ERADICATE POVERTY.